georgeboholteanu/FITNEST-APP/README.md

 ## Instructions to create the database

-You will need to have the MySQL server installed and running.
+A sample database can be created when launching the server, but you will need to have the MySQL server installed and running.

 Please ensure that you update the **sequelize** variable in both the **recreate-database.js** and **UserX.js** files with the correct configuration settings to connect to your MySQL server.
 Make sure to match the username and password values to your MySQL login credentials.